Veronica Bielik Shows Off Buxom Assets In Poolside Thong Pic

 “The sweetest body on Instagram belongs to Miss @veronicabielik,” opined another commenter, adding a string of peach emoji.

 In the sexy snap, Bielik sat with her back to the camera and her feet presumably dangling in the clear water of the pool.
-Her hair appeared to be wet as she posed and it flowed straight back behind her ears, draping down over her upper back.
-Bielik had turned her head to the left, revealing her stunning profile for the camera’s lens.
-Her eyes looked to be closed and her full lips curled slightly upward at the corners as she offered a hint of a smile.
+Her hair appeared to be wet and it flowed straight back behind her ears, draping down over her upper back.
+Bielik had turned her head to the left, revealing her stunning profile.
+Her eyes appeared to be closed and her full lips curled slightly upward at the corners as she offered a hint of a smile.

-With her right hand running through her long hair, Bielik’s off hand rested on the white surface near the edge of the pool where she sat.
-Meanwhile, the arm it came through conformed to the shape of her curvy mid-section, tracing the path created by her side, waist, hips and buns.
-Bielik’s round assets were exceedingly prominent at the lower edge of the frame and her lower back, arms and shoulders were left similarly exposed.
+With her right hand running through her long hair, Bielik’s other hand rested on the white surface near the edge of the pool where she sat for the shot.

-The photo post was geotagged to Croatia’s Golden Haven holiday resort; the pool, tiled ground and alabaster stone wall behind her definitely looked the part of an ideal summer haven.
+The photo appeared to have been taken at Murter, Croatia’s Golden Haven holiday resort, according to the post’s geotag.
+The pool, tiled ground and alabaster stone wall behind her definitely looked the part of an ideal summer haven on the Adriatic Sea.

 Bielik’s update blew up in short order after showing up on her popular feed.
 After just a few hours online, it had accrued well over 75,000 likes while more than 1,000 comments just like the ones above had been left by her fans.

 On July 15, The Inquisitr shared another of Bielik’s photo updates aimed at lovers of her pert derriere.
-In that shot, she stunned in a sexy leopard-print bikini.
+In the multi-shot slideshow, she stunned while posing in a sexy leopard-print bikini.
+That post was also a major hit with Bielik’s admirers, getting double-tapped to the tune of 100,000-plus likes and inspiring nearly 2,000 comments.